opencampus-sh/ML-Projects/DeepLearning/WiSe2021/README.md

 ## Bike Sharing Prediction (SprottenFlotte) (WiSe 20/21)
 #### Andrej Ponomarenko, Daniel Michells
 Where will the next bike be borrowed?
 Analyzing the SprottenFlotte data from Kiel using different neural network a prediction can be made to decide where more bikes will be needed.

-*Note: the data for this project is private and cannot be shared, only the results.*
+*Note: the data for this project is private and cannot be shared, only the code and the results.*

 ## Windfinder Predictions (WiSe 20/21)
 ##### Lennart Petersen
 Predicting the best spot for surfing is a hard task, yet Lennart gave it a great shot and developed a model to predict it with 86% of accuracy.

-*Note: the data for this project is private and cannot be shared, only the results.*
+*Note: the data for this project is private and cannot be shared, only the code and the results.*

 ## Image Segmentation (WiSe 20/21) - [Own Repo](https://github.com/yej117/Image_Segmentation_Deep_Learning)
 ##### Yi-Jie Yang, Sebastian Koch, Erwin Smith and Suman Singha